mborgerson/wiki-export/wiki/Flash_ROM.md

 connected to the [MCPX](/wiki/MCPX "wikilink") via the
 <abbr title="Low Pin Count">LPC</abbr> bus.

+The Flash ROM is mapped at 0xFFF00000 (if the ROM is 1 MiB; 0xFFFC0000, if the ROM is 256 kiB) into the but the Xbox kernel.

 For the content of the Microsoft flash images see [BIOS](/wiki/BIOS "wikilink").